ropensci/spatsoc/README.md

 * above occurs when the column name provided does not match any from the DT

 #### GroupTime
-* split off rounding to a separate function (for hourly, minute, 5 minute etc)
 * then assign groups depending on optional rounding + field provided.

 #### GroupPts
 * flex chaining or not?
 * `list(split(spPts@coords, c(col(spPts@coords)))` compare this to `as.list(as.data.frame)` for speed
-* check that drop is not much slower ~drop spatialGroup on output~
-* fix so no rename of coordFields in drop spatialGroup step
 * add optional return spatial + time groups

 #### GroupLines